The homotopy fixed point theorem and the Quillen-Lichtenbaum conjecture in hermitian K-theory: Abstract

 \section{Abstract}

-Let $X$ be a noetherian scheme of finite Krull dimension, having $2$ invertible in its ring of regular functions, an ample family of line bundles, and a global bound on the virtual mod-$2$ cohomological dimensions of its residue fields.
-We prove that the comparison map from the hermitian $K$-theory of $X$ to the homotopy fixed points of $K$-theory under the natural $\mathbb{Z}/2$-action is a $2$-adic equivalence in general, and an integral equivalence when $X$ has no formally real residue field.
-We also show that the comparison map between the higher Grothendieck-Witt (hermitian $K$-) theory of $X$ and its \'{e}tale version is an isomorphism on homotopy groups in the same range as for the Quillen-Lichtenbaum conjecture in $K$-theory.
+We settle two conjectures for computing higher Grothendieck-Witt groups (also known as Hermitian $K$-groups) of noetherian schemes $X$,\textsf{ }under some mild conditions.
+It is shown that the comparison map from the Hermitian $K$-theory of $X$ to the homotopy fixed points of $K$-theory under the natural $\mathbb{Z}/2$-action is a $2$-adic equivalence.
+We also prove that the mod $2^{\nu}$ comparison map between the Hermitian $K$-theory of $X$ and its \'{e}tale version is an isomorphism on homotopy groups in the same range as for the Quillen-Lichtenbaum conjecture in $K$-theory.
 Applications compute higher Grothendieck-Witt groups of complex algebraic varieties and rings of $2$-integers in number fields, and hence values of Dedekind zeta-functions.